binkley/homebrewery-files/witch.md

 Your understanding of plants and folk cures is guided by wisdom, not rote learning.
 You are wise in the ways of roots and remedies, leaves and mushrooms.

 When using an _Herbalism Kit_, you can use your Wisdom modifier instead of your Intelligence modifier for any ability checks made with the kit.
-You also add your proficiency bonus if you aren’t already doing so.
+You also add your proficiency bonus if you aren&rsquo;t already doing so.

 In addition, you always have advantage on any ability check made using an _Herbalism Kit_.